Content from Introduction

 How to improve hardware efficiency

-If we take into account the embodied carbon, it is clear that by the time we come to buy a computer, it’s already emitted a good deal of carbon.
+If we take into account the embodied carbon, it is clear that by the time we come to install an HPC system, it’s already emitted a good deal of carbon.
 Computers also have a limited lifespan, which means they eventually are unable to handle modern workloads and need to be replaced.
 In these terms, hardware is a proxy for carbon, and since our goal is to be carbon efficient, we must also be hardware efficient.

 There are two main approaches to hardware efficiency: